-Meet with the Endodontist The endodontist will examine the affected tooth or teeth, along with the adjacent teeth.
-Often, this will include mild knocking that patients tolerate well.
-Once all the tests have been done, the endodontist will make a diagnosis and discuss treatment options with you.
-The endodontist fills the root canal with a rubber substance that acts as a bandage.
+Meeting with an endodontist is the first step in getting the dental care you need.
+During your initial appointment, the endodontist will examine the affected tooth or teeth, as well as the adjacent teeth.
+This may include mild knocking that patients typically tolerate well.
+After all tests have been done, the endodontist will make a diagnosis and discuss treatment options with you.

 The endodontist may fill the root canal with a rubber substance that acts as a bandage and then fill the tooth opening with a temporary crown or filling.
 After the procedure, you may experience mild pain.
 You will return to the endodontist at a later date to have your temporary crown or filling removed and a permanent one placed.
 Your initial visit to an endodontist is important, as it lays the foundation for your future treatment.

 It will consist of a thorough review of your medical and dental history, as well as an evaluation of your symptoms.
 The endodontist may review existing x-rays or request additional x-rays and 3D images to make an accurate diagnosis.
 Based on their findings, you'll receive a treatment plan recommendation and have the opportunity to ask questions about your diagnosis and treatment.
 You should see an endodontist if you need an apicectomy or treatment for a root canal or a broken tooth that is beyond the experience of a general dentist.

 Depending on the stage of root development, the dentist or endodontist may start root canal treatment a week or two later.
 Inflammation or bacterial infection of the pulp is the most common reason people see an endodontist.
 In this microsurgical procedure, they open the gum tissue near the tooth to see the underlying bone and remove any inflamed or infected tissue.
 An endodontist is a highly trained dental professional who solves problems within the tooth using specialized techniques.